Skip to content

 Supercharging Claude Code Permissions with Dippy

-That’s what led me to Dippy.
-And while writing this post, I discovered that Claude Code actually added wildcard support at any position back in v2.1.0 (January 2026).
-So Bash(kubectl -n * get) does work natively now.
-Good to know.
+That’s what first pushed me toward Dippy.
+While writing this post I noticed Claude Code actually added wildcard support at any position back in v2.1.0 (January 2026), so Bash(kubectl -n * get) works natively today.
+The wildcard gap closed, but the rest of the gap (guidance messages, last-match-wins, file-redirect controls, command delegation) is still there.
+That’s why I kept Dippy.

 What is Dippy